Thomas55555/husqvarna_automower/README.md

 -  Solve: `Detected I/O inside the event loop.
 This is causing stability issues.`
 -  General code improvement
 -  The integration only supports one mower
--  Add Husqvarna logo in the integrations page